-Leasehold improvements and plant and equipment under lease are depreciated over the unexpired period of the lease or the estimated useful life of the assets, whichever is shorter.
+Leasehold improvements are depreciated over the unexpired period of the lease or the estimated useful life of the assets, whichever is shorter.

 An item of property, plant and equipment is derecognised upon disposal or when there is no future economic benefit to the consolidated entity.
 Gains and losses between the carrying amount and the disposal proceeds are taken to profit or loss.